AImagineers-io/alchemy/README.md

 ### **Further Enhancements**
 - Implement WebSockets (optional) for real-time updates instead of polling.
 - Consider adding a "View All Tasks" section or page for comprehensive task history.

----

-## **Summary**
-You are making excellent progress!
-When you're ready to resume, use this summary to jump back in or ask for more guidance.
-Rest up, and we'll pick up where you left off. 😊